Tour de France 2014 – Countdown

-After graduating as ““, we will transfer to Barcelonnette for some more.
+After graduating as “here, we will transfer to Barcelonnette for some more.“, more about that

-Originally planned back in 2010, I will finally get another certificate to prove my insanity: the Brevet de 7 Cols de l’Ubaye.
+Originally planned back in 2010, I will finally get another certificate of insanity: the Brevet de 7 Cols de l’Ubaye.

 The Bonette can be combined with the Lombarde, which means that I can climb the Bonette from the other side when returning.

 The Fauneira can be reached by passing the Col de Larche, which used to be part of the “brevet”, but is now closed to cyclists.

 However, I read somewhere that this ban is not seriously enforced, so I may take a shot at it – from Barcelonnette to Demonte (IT) is around 75 kilometers.